atulshaw/ContactInfo/README.md

 ContactInfo.Data

 This layer creates an abstraction between the domain entities and business logic of an application.
-In this layer, we typically add interfaces that provide object saving and retrieving behavior typically by involving a database.
+In this layer, I typically added interfaces that provide object saving and retrieving behavior typically by involving a database.
 This layer consists of the data access pattern, which is a more loosely coupled approach to data access.
-We also create a generic repository, and add queries to retrieve data from the source, map the data from data source to a business entity, and persist changes in the business entity to the data source.
+I also created a generic repository, and add queries to retrieve data from the source, map the data from data source to a business entity, and persist changes in the business entity to the data source.

 ContactInfo.Web